The Sequoia Project

 Our vision is to make the right health information accessible at the right place and time to improve the health and welfare of all Americans.

 Our work takes the form of independent initiatives, each with its own mission, governance, membership and structure.
 We are an ideal home for projects that require a collaborative environment in which multiple parties with differing perspectives can work together.
 We can provide the sustaining management services and governance support required to allow new initiatives to grow and succeed.
 Our initiatives work independently but draw upon each other’s perspective and expertise as appropriate.

 We currently support these initiatives:

-- RSNA Image Share Validation is a conformity assessment program that tests the compliance of vendors’ systems using quality standards determined most effective for accurate and efficient exchange of medical images including those used in the RSNA Image Share Network.
+- RSNA Image Share Validation, developed in partnership with the Radiological Society of North America, is a conformity assessment program that tests the compliance of vendor systems using quality standards determined most effective for accurate and efficient exchange of medical images.

 - Carequality is a public-private collaborative endeavor focused on interconnecting data sharing networks through a trusted exchange framework and common agreement, designed and maintained by its community.

 - eHealth Exchange is a nationwide, public-private health information network supporting more 120 million patients with more than a dozen use cases.